IELTS Cue Card Sample 521 - Describe a good law in your country

 Topic: Describe a good law in your country.

 1. The hike in the minimum wage for workers is a very good law in the UK.
 I came to know about the law from a local newspaper here in Yorkshire.
-People are happy with the decisions, particularly the law has changed the lives of the working class people.
+People are happy with the decisions, particularly since the law has changed the lives of working-class people.
 This is a good constitution because it helps to elevate the lives of working-class people across the country.
 They are having access to a decent life.
 So, I think, this is a good law for the country indeed.

 2. The child abuse prevention act of the USA government is a great law.
 I came to know about the law during a research work about child molestation in the country.
 People also have welcomed the law warm-heartedly.
 The law prohibits all forms of child abuse and the violators will be punished severely after the law provisions.
 The law also has ordered to reduce juvenile harassment and all sorts of negligence to the children in the country.

 3. Escorting females to the police station by female police officers is a great law in India.
 I came to know about the law through a television advertisement.
 The common people have admitted that this is a good law for the country.
 Earlier, to control situations or violence, the police force used to take control of everything and the male police members used to arrest everyone including females.
 But such arrests created unwanted situations.
-Hence the law orders to use female police officials to arrest females or deal with them.
+Hence the law orders to use of female police officials to arrest females or deal with them.
 So, I think this a good law in reality.

-4. Law in Japan orders all the foreigners to keep their passports all the time with them.
+4. Law in Japan orders all foreigners to keep their passports all the time.
 This is a very good law to prevent unwanted crimes and situations.
 I came to know about the law from a newspaper article.
 People of the country have also praised the regulation to an extreme extent.
 This is the law that will help make all the foreigners in the country aware and they would not dare to get involved in criminal activities.
 Considering the ground, this is an effective law, I believe.

 5. Drinking alcoholic beverages is usual in Thailand but if someone takes a photo with the beverage, that is a punishable offence.
 While reading an article on the Internet, I came to know about the law.
 There is a mixed reaction among the Thai people about the law.
 Some of them have praised it while some others oppose it.
 But I think this is a good law because it will refrain people from posting photos with alcohol.
 It will help to reduce moral degradation as well because often such photos go viral that may have detrimental impacts on society.